Good to know and travel safely in Sicily

 -Fast roads connecting Ragusa, Syracuse and Gela

-Driving in Sicily can be quite challenging, difficult and frustrating due to heavy traffic, narrow and poorly maintained roads, crazy drivers, lack of parking, and bad road signs.
+Driving in Sicily can be quite challenging and frustrating due to heavy traffic, narrow and poorly maintained roads, crazy drivers, a lack of parking, and bad road signs.

 MAINTENANCE, SIGNPOSTING AND ROAD ADDRESSES

 Road potholes are a real danger in Sicily: there are potholes almost everywhere and most roads are in very poor condition.
-Municipalities refuse to keep up with the roads and as a result, both horizontal and vertical road signs are poor and sometimes very bad (road signs are not easy to read or intuitive), pedestrian crossings are faded or discoloured, and roads are damaged.
+Municipalities refuse to keep up with the roads.
+As a result, both horizontal and vertical road signs are poor and sometimes very bad (road signs are not easy to read or intuitive), pedestrian crossings are faded or discoloured, and roads are damaged.

-Outside large cities, it can happen that buildings, flats, houses and villas (for tourist use or otherwise) are located in places (e.g. contrade/fractions/countryside, etc.) with a lack of toponymy so that a precise and defined cadastral address (street name and house number) is physically missing: do not be surprised because it happens frequently in Sicily.
-It is useful to have geographical coordinates for the location or a pre-established meeting point to be able to easily reach one's destination.
+Outside large cities, buildings, flats, houses and villas (for tourist use or otherwise) can be located in places (e.g. contra de/fractions/countryside, etc.) with a lack of toponymy so that a precise and defined cadastral address (street name and house number) is physically missing: do not be surprised because it happens frequently in Sicily.
+Having geographical coordinates for the location or a pre-established meeting point is useful to easily reach one's destination.

 GOOGLE?
 BEWARE, IT IS NOT ALWAYS UP-TO-DATE